DHI MSc Funding 2022-23 Application Round 2

 We have 7.5 FTE Master’s scholarships in digital health and care available for application in our second round of applications for 2022-23 intake!

 7.5 FTE scholarships are currently available during round 2 of the application process.
 The deadline for the second round of applications for 2022-23 funding intake is 31 August 2022.

 The scholarships are at £7,387 each and provided on a fee-waiver basis only*.

-Course organisers should send the applications to the DHI via firstname.lastname@example.org by 30 August 2021.
+Students wishing to apply should ask their course organisers to send any applications to the DHI via email@example.com by the August 31st deadline.

-Please note: the DHI will not accept applications directly from students.
-The application is submitted by the course organisers once the student’s place on their course is confirmed and the student’s eligibility for the funding is verified by the applying university.
+Please note: The DHI will prioritise dedicated taught Digital Health and Care Masters applications and will not accept applications directly from the students.
+These need to be sent in by the course organisers once the student’s place on their course is confirmed and the student’s eligibility for our funding is verified.